iOufakir/openai-tweets-trading/README.md

 # Introduction

-This repository is about a sample project using OpenAI, Twitter API, Selenium and other external tools.
+This repository is about a sample project using OpenAI, Twitter API, Selenium and other external tools, in order to help trade cryptocurrencies based on tweets and news content.

 The original idea was to create a job scheduler that will be executed each X seconds to publish and reply to tweets using OpenAI.
 However, the project also supports trading cryptocurrencies by leveraging the tweets and news content.